Medium Sudoku Online

 The sweet spot — challenging enough to engage, easy enough to finish.
 Free, freshly generated every time.

 Playing as a guest?
-A free account unlocks ad-free play, XP, streaks, and the leaderboard.
+A free account saves your progress and unlocks XP, streaks, and the leaderboard.

-How to get better at sudoku with medium puzzles
+How to get better at sudoku: the medium toolkit, step by step

 Medium sudoku questions